williamcaseylucas/fitness-tracker-barbell/README.md

 ## Notes

-- Better to export pickle if you are using df later so date time stuff is preserved
+Better to export pickle if you are using df later so date time stuff is preserved

+Filter subtle noise (not outliers) and identify parts of data that explain most of the variance

+Add termporal, frequency, and cluster features

+### Feature Engineering

+- Can drop bad rows, or use imputation (mean, median, min, max between two values, or interpolate)

 ### Outlier Detection (IQR, Chauvenet, LOF)